merle264/PitchPerfecto/README.md

 The second and final mode is for experts or those who want a bit more of a challenge.
 Here you get real-time feedback on how you're singing.
 You'll be able to see what frequency you're singing at, and you'll end up with a final score, and the more perfect you get, the better your final score will be.

+# Internal analysis process
+The songs have been separated beforehand and the lyrics are synchronised using lrc files.
+Now for the classic mode, JLibrosa compares both MFCC (Mel-Frequency Cepstral Coefficients) values.
+For the hard mode, TarsosDSP allows you to experience real time feedback where your frequency is compared to the original song and you get feedback like "ok", "good", "super" and "perfect" (sorted by score from bad to good).
+The better you are, the higher your real score will be.

 # credits:
 Music: "Somebody.mp3" by Nexto (CC BY 4.0)
 Link to License: https://creativecommons.org/licenses/by/4.0/